yevonnaelandrew/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

+**Calculate the mean of steps taken, grouped by Weekend or Weekday**

 ```r
 activity_imp$dayend <- ifelse(weekdays(activity_imp$date) == "Saturday" | weekdays(activity_imp$date) == "Sunday",